 This Structured Elective is aimed at the “General Elective” audience within UCD and students with an interest in Chinese studies, including society, culture, politics, law, economy and doing business in China.
-Modules are chosen to complement their on going studies or personal interests.
-We believe provision of Electives within this structured manner, supports the spirit of UCD Horizons allowing students to direct their own journey of academic and personal progress.
+Modules are chosen to complement their ongoing studies or personal interests.
+We believe the provision of Electives within this structured manner, supports the spirit of UCD Horizons allowing students to direct their own journey of academic and personal progress.

 How would this Structured Elective benefit me?

 On successful completion of Structured Elective in Chinese Studies, students will:

 - Improve their understanding and knowledge of China with a particular focus on Chinese culture; have a better understanding of Chinese deep-rooted cultural tradition which significantly influences the way Chinese people develop their business relationships with the West.
 (CHN10050 Chinese Culture)